 In the early hours of Jan.
 3, 2026, the U.S. launched Operation Absolute Resolve, a coordinated assault targeting Venezuela’s air defenses, military bases, and critical communications infrastructure across the north of the country.
 Reports indicate that more than 150 U.S. aircraft were involved in suppressing Venezuelan air defenses and striking military facilities.
 The objective was to rapidly degrade the Venezuelan state’s ability to respond, echoing the U.S. “shock and awe” doctrine used in earlier wars.

 U.S. special operations forces — identified in media reports as elements of Delta Force working with CIA intelligence — stormed Nicolás Maduro’s home in Caracas.
-President Maduro and Cilia Flores, a longtime Chavista leader and National Assembly deputy, were seized and flown to New York, where Washington is holding them.
+President Maduro and Cilia Flores, a longtime Chavista leader and National Assembly deputy, were seized and flown to New York, where they are prisoners of war.

 Trump has made the motive explicit.
 He has repeatedly said a core objective was to “keep the oil,” and declared the United States is now “in charge” of Venezuela — tying the war to plans to reopen the country’s oil sector under U.S. dominance.

-Trump and allied voices have held up Israel’s war on Gaza not as a warning, but as a method — relentless pressure, punishment from the air, and siege conditions imposed on an entire population until resistance breaks.
+Trump and senior administration figures have pointed to Israel’s war on Gaza as a model — relentless pressure, punishment from the air, and siege conditions imposed on an entire population until resistance breaks.

 Venezuela’s hydrocarbons law

-That fight took legal form in the 2001 Hydrocarbons Law under Hugo Chávez.
-It raised royalties and taxes and required majority state ownership in new projects and joint ventures — tightening public control over who gets to drill, who gets paid, and where the revenue goes.
+That struggle was written into law in 2001 under Hugo Chávez.
+The Hydrocarbons Law raised royalties and taxes.
+It required majority state ownership in new projects and joint ventures.
+It tightened public control over who drills, who gets paid, and where the revenue goes.
 This is the baseline.
-Any “opening” of the sector is not a technical adjustment.
-It is a shift in the class and sovereignty settlement the revolution fought for.
+Any “opening” of the sector is not a technical tweak.
+It is a shift in the class and sovereignty terms the revolution fought to impose.

-The starting point for understanding Venezuela’s Jan.
+The starting point for Venezuela’s Jan.
 29 Hydrocarbons Law change is the Jan.
 3 invasion.
-With Venezuelan President Maduro kidnapped and the state’s command structure thrown into crisis, the remaining leadership governed in emergency conditions while Washington tightened a chokehold on the oil lifelines.
-The U.S. controlled what could be exported, whether payments could clear, whether ships could be insured — and whether PDVSA could obtain the imports needed to keep heavy crude moving.
+Maduro was kidnapped.
+The chain of command was thrown into crisis.
+The remaining leadership governed under emergency conditions as Washington tightened a chokehold on the oil lifelines.
+The U.S. decided what could be exported, whether payments could clear, and whether ships could be insured.
+It also controlled whether PDVSA could get the imports needed to keep heavy crude moving.

-Revolutionary governments have made severe concessions under military pressure before — from the Treaty of Brest-Litovsk to Cuba’s Special Period.
+Revolutionary governments have faced forced concessions before — from Brest-Litovsk to Cuba’s Special Period.
 Lenin gave up territory to keep the revolution alive.
-Cuba opened space for foreign tourism and dollar inflows to survive the loss of the Soviet Union.
-In every case, the measure is political, not moral: When terms are imposed by force, do the people who made the revolution still have the capacity to organize, resist, and maneuver to defend their gains — and, when the balance shifts, roll back what was conceded?
+Cuba opened space for tourism and dollar inflows to survive the Soviet collapse.
+The measure is political, not moral.
+The real test is capacity: can the people who made the revolution still organize, resist, and maneuver to defend their gains — and later roll back what was conceded?

 The new oil policy operates inside a cage Washington built.
-While Delcy Rodríguez is the acting president (Maduro is still the president), the U.S. Treasury’s Office of Foreign Assets Control (OFAC) is effectively the shadow Ministry of Finance.
-U.S. Treasury licenses decide which contracts can proceed, which companies can operate, and where the money can go.
-The question is not what Caracas chose, but what Washington left it able to choose from.
+Delcy Rodríguez governs as acting president while Maduro remains Venezuela’s president in a U.S. prison.
+In practice, the U.S. Treasury’s Office of Foreign Assets Control (OFAC) functions as a shadow finance ministry.
+U.S. licenses decide which contracts move, which companies operate, and where the money can go.
+Caracas is choosing from what Washington allows.

 What imperialism extracts